What’s your top excuse for not getting a flu shot? These myth busters will prove that getting vaccinated is your best shot for not getting the flu.

 Myth: Flu numbers have been lower in recent years.
-This flu season might be the same.
-So, that means I can skip the flu shot this year.
+This flu season could be the same, so I can skip the flu shot this year.

-If you haven’t had your COVID-19 shots or boosters yet, make appointments to get that and your flu shot.
-The shots can help you stay healthy or lower your chances of getting very sick from these viruses.
+These shots can help you stay healthy or lower your chance of getting very sick from these viruses.
 You can also get your COVID-19 and flu shots at the same visit.

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs.